Sitecore-Community/Sitecore.Speak.Guidance/speak.md

 ![](component-tree.png)

-6) **NEVER** create your own layout
+6) Avoid to create your own layout

-Creating your own layout should be avoided at any cost.
+Creating your own layout should be avoided as your layout could stop working after an upgrade.
 Ideally, all your pages should use the "speak-layout".

-In case of really specific needs, please contact KB, JC or PDE.
+In a case where you really need a new layout, do not forget to use the "data-sc-app" on the HTML tag of your page (<html data-sc-app>).
+You also need 2 placeholders, "Page.Body" and "Page.Code".

 7) System Folder should be created under the Settings Folder.